 3. Hotspots.
-More than 75 percent of Indonesian fire hotspots, or the places where wildfires burn most intensely, occur on peatland.
+Over 75% of Indonesian fire hotspots, or the places where wildfires burn most intensely, occur on peatland.

 4. Many peatland fires occur on protected lands.
-30 percent of fire hotspots actually occur on land meant to be protected under the governments moratorium on forest clearance.
+30% of fire hotspots actually occur on land meant to be protected under the governments moratorium on forest clearance.

 6. Peatlands are vital habitat.
 Peatlands are also habitats for endangered species like orangutans and tigers.
 Their destruction puts at risk the survival of numerous freshwater fish.

 7. One place bears the brunt.
 Riau, in Sumatra, is ground zero for forest and peatland destruction.
 It is the center of the countrys palm oil and pulp and paper industry.
-Its also where 75 percent of peat fires take place.
+Its also where 75% of peat fires take place.

 8. Loss of flood control.
 Peatlands act as giant sponges, soaking up water and helping to mitigate flooding.
 During the dry season, peat releases water slowly and can be a source of fresh water for surrounding communities.